Last updated 7th July, 2018

 The Stacey Lannert Case

 Stacey Lannert was 18-years-old when she shot her father to death.
 Living intermittently with her mother, in St. John, Missouri on 4 July 1990 she had returned to her father’s home with her younger sister to rescue a puppy they feared their father would harm.
 Tom Lannert was a heavy drinker and Stacey Lannert testified in her trial he began sexually abusing her at 8-years-old and raped her for the first time when she was 9-years-old.
 When she entered the house that night, Lannert picked up a rifle that was in the basement, she told police “I decided at that moment that I was going to do it, I was going to kill him.”

 She went upstairs and found her father sleeping on the couch.
 Her first shot hit him in the shoulder.
 He woke, in pain and crying out, telling her to call an ambulance.
 After looking for the phone to call for help, she stated she thought “He didn’t deserve to live,” returning to the living room and shooting again.
 The second shot was at point-blank range to his head, killing him instantly.

-In a pre-trial hearing a defence of mental disease or defect under the self-defence argument of ‘battered spouse syndrome’ was rejected, but evidence of her alleged abuse from her father was allowed to be presented to the jury.
-She told the court she had told people at school of the sexual abuse by her father but no one had taken any action to stop it or protect her.
+In a pre-trial hearing, a defense of mental disease or defect under the self-defense argument of ‘battered spouse syndrome’ was rejected, but evidence of her alleged abuse from her father was allowed to be presented to the jury.
+She told the court she had told people at the school of the sexual abuse by her father but no one had taken any action to stop it or protect her.
 She also testified on the details of the sexual abuse by her father from a young age.
 Experts who assessed Lannert agreed she showed signs of abuse.